sunbreakio/developers/Sunbreak.md

 3. PHP

 We really hope that this documentation will encourage WordPress developers to create awesome additions to their sites.
-If there’s anything you want us to add, just submit a ticket from https://help.Sunbreak.com/submit-a-ticket/.
+If there’s anything you want us to add, just submit a ticket from https://help.sunbreak.io/submit-a-ticket/.

 <br/>
 <br/>
 <br/>

-Thanks very much,
+Thanks!
 <br/>

-The Sunbreak team
+The Sunbreak Team